 On August 2, 1900, North Carolina approved a constitutional amendment that required residents to pass a literacy test in order to register to vote.
 Under the provision, illiterate registrants with a relative who had voted in an election prior to the year 1863 were exempt from the requirement.

-These provisions effectively disenfranchised most of the state’s African-American voting population.
-At the same time, the rules preserved the voting rights of most of the state’s poor and uneducated white residents -- who were much more likely to have a relative eligible to vote in 1863, before the abolition of slavery and passage of the 14th and 15th Amendments.
+These provisions effectively disenfranchised most of the state’s African American voting population.
+At the same time, the rules preserved the voting rights of most of the state’s poor and uneducated white residents—who were much more likely to have a relative eligible to vote in 1863, before the abolition of slavery and passage of the Fourteenth and Fifteenth Amendments.
 To the drafters and supporters of the amendment, this outcome was by design.